 4. The Egg Has a Short Life After Ovulation

 Once the egg has matured and is released from the ovary during ovulation, it goes into the fallopian tube where it lives for 12 to 24 hours.
 Conception is possible if sperm is already present in the fallopian tubes when the egg is released, or if a woman has sex while the egg is alive, causing sperm to swim up through the uterus and into the fallopian tube.
 Sperm can reach the egg in as little as 30 minutes.
-If conception is successful, the newly fertilized egg will travel out of the fallopian tube and implant into the uterus 6 to 10 days later.
+If conception is successful, the newly fertilized egg will travel down the fallopian tube and implant into the uterus 6 to 10 days later.
 If the egg is not fertilized, it will simply dissolve and pass out with the menstrual flow.

 5. The Egg is Quite Picky